LibreCAD/docs/ref/coordinates.rst

 Relative
 ~~~~~~~~

-Relative coordinates are entered in relation to the last point set, not the origin.
-To set a relative point the coordinates, either cartesian or polar, are prefixed with the '@' symbol.
+The last coordinate defined when creating an entity becomes a temporary reference for the next point.
+The newly set temporary reference is the "Relative Zero Point", and coordinates can be entered relative to the Relative Zero Point.
+To define the next point relative to the Relative Zero Point coordinates, either cartesian or polar, are prefixed with the '@' symbol when entered.
+Points without the @ prefix are always interpreted as absolute coordinates.

 .. figure:: /images/byAbsCoorRelCoor.png
     :width: 800px